shinwookim/website-archive/_pages/Bridges-to-IT.md

 navi_title: CS0441
 navi_links: "cs0441_2231_nav"
 blurb: |
-  This course introduces fundamental concepts needed for a career in Information Technology.
-This course provides the neccessary knowledge, training, and preparation required to attain the <a href="https://www.comptia.org/certifications/a">COMPTIA A+ 220-1001 & 220-1002</a> certificate.
+  This course introduces fundamental concepts needed for a career in Information Technology including customer service, troubleshooting skills, operating systems, hardware, networking, and security.
+The course aims to provide the neccessary knowledge, training, and preparation required to attain the <a href="https://www.comptia.org/certifications/a">COMPTIA A+ 220-1001 & 220-1002</a> certificate and useful information for people wanting to pursue a career in IT support.
 The course is intended for high school students who wish to begin their career and IT, and is open to students graduating in 2022.
 ---

 ## Class Information